Olympic Airlines: Olympic Airlines to Olympic Air

 On 6 March 2009, Development Minister Kostis Hatzidakis announced the sale of the flight operations and the technical base companies to Marfin Investment Group (MIG).
-As a result, after 35 years of state control and ten years of failed sales attempts, Olympic will once again become a private corporation.
-The new owners will secure approximately 5000 of the 8500 jobs of the Group.
+As a result, after 35 years of state control and 10 years of failed sales attempts, Olympic once again became a private corporation.
+The new owners were to secure approximately 5000 of the 8500 jobs of the Group.

 On 28 September 2009, Olympic Airlines ceased to fly to most of their 69 destinations, maintaining flights to Tel Aviv, Beirut, Cairo and all public service obligation routes within Greece, until the Ministry for Transport and Communications redistributed the routes in late November, when Olympic Airlines entered liquidation.
 Existing passengers were accommodated on other airlines.
-Employees of the old company that were in destinations no longer served may have been affected.
+Employees of the old company who were in destinations no longer served may have been affected.

 The last Olympic Airlines flight was flight 424 from Toronto via Montreal, landing at 11:10 on 29 September 2009 at the Athens International Airport.
 Olympic Air took over the rest of the operations on 29 September 2009 and their first flight was on 1 October 2009 at 06:20 leaving the Athens International Airport and heading to Thessaloniki Makedonia Airport.